evertonmj/redis-test/README.md

 **REST API Test**: A Python script to automate Redis database management via its REST API, including creatin and management of databases, users, and roles.

-**Main Instructions**: To perform these tests, you will need a Redis Enterprise account with privileges to manage difrerente databased.
-It is recommended admin roles to perform all validations.
-If you don't have an account, you can try it for free.
-Follow this link for more info: [Try it for free](https://redis.io/try-free/).

 ------------

 0. ## Before Running the Scripts